ehsaanullah0/fertenix/README.md

 ✨ **Release Highlights**

 * 🔓 Premium features are included.
-* 🛠️ Cracked using **Morphe APK Tool**.
-* ⚠️ These are modified/unofficial release.
+* ⚠️ These are under development release.
 Use it at your own discretion.
-* 📌 Any consequences resulting from the use of this modified APK are the **sole responsibility of the user**.
+* 📌 Any consequences resulting from the use of this APK are the **sole responsibility of the user**.

 💚 **[Enjoy the premium experience](https://github.com/worsmon-org/ehsaan-website/releases/tag/POWER)!**